trinhvanminh/trinhvanminh/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a Frontend developer
+- 🔭 I’m currently working as a Frontend developer
 - 🌱 I’m currently learning ReactJs.
 And my next plan is NextJs, ReactNative, Django, NodeJs, ....
 - 💬 Ask me about the job: tvminh2611@gmail.com
 - 📫 How to reach me: +84943439160